-Observational studies have reported that low intakes of vitamin C, vitamin E and selenium are associated with a higher prevalence of asthma.303 Intervention studies suggest that neither supplementation with vitamin C, vitamin E nor selenium is associated with clinical benefits in people with asthma.362-364 Observational studies in both adults and children have also consistently shown that a high intake of fresh fruit and vegetable is associated with less asthma and better pulmonary function.365-371 No intervention studies evaluating the intake of fruit or vegetables and their effects on asthma have been reported.
+Observational studies have reported that low intakes of vitamin C, vitamin E and selenium are associated with a higher prevalence of asthma.
+Intervention studies suggest that neither supplementation with vitamin C, vitamin E nor selenium is associated with clinical benefits in people with asthma.
+Observational studies in both adults and children have also consistently shown that a high intake of fresh fruit and vegetable is associated with less asthma and better pulmonary function.
+Observation studies evaluating the intake of fruit or vegetables and their effects on asthma have been reported.